 Download FlickType from the App Store (Free, $7.99 | ₹159)

 2. WatchChat 2

 Even though there’s an official Facebook Messenger app on the Apple Watch, it’s surprising that WhatsApp doesn’t have one.
 However, if you absolutely need to have full access to all your WhatsApp conversations on your watch, you should check out WatchChat 2.

 WatchChat 2 is basically a wrapper for WhatsApp Web, and setting it up requires you to scan the QR code with your WhatsApp app on iPhone, but once you do that, you get all your chats right there on the watch.
 You can open any conversation and send new messages, or you can 3D touch on the screen to search for a contact and start a new chat.
 The app even supports media playback so you can view images shared on WhatsApp by simply tapping on them.

 The app allows you to send messages using the built-in input options on the Apple Watch, and (if you have it) typing via FlickType Keyboard as well which is great.

-It’s a neat app, and considering watchOS doesn’t include a native WebKit implementation, I’m sure the developer deserves the $2.99 that are being asked for this app because creating this was definitely not a simple web-wrapper that pings WhatsApp Web.
+It’s a neat app, and considering watchOS doesn’t include a native WebKit implementation, I’m sure the developer deserves the $2.99 that is being asked for this app because creating this was definitely not a simple web wrapper that pings WhatsApp Web.